-To determine whether the treatment effect is consistent across various subgroups, the estimate of the between-group treatment effect (with a nominal 95% CI) for the three primary endpoints will be estimated and plotted within each category of the following classification variables:
+The estimate of the treatment effect for the primary endpoint will be estimated and/or plotted within each category of the following classification variables:

-- Age category (<65 vs. $\geq$ 65 years)
+- Age category (≤ 65 vs. > 65 years)

 - Sex (Female vs. Male)

-- Geographic region (Asia vs. Rest of the World)

-- ECOG Performance Scale (0 vs. 1)
+- Race (Asian vs. non-Asian)

-- Histological subtype (Squamous cell carcinoma vs. adenocarcinoma/Siewert type 1 adenocarcinoma of the EGJ)
+- Histology (Adenocarcinoma vs. Squamous Cell Carcinoma vs. Siewert type 1 adenocarcinoma of the EGJ)